Rail freight transport: Overview

-Rail transport is very energy-efficient, and much more environmentally friendly than road transport.
-Compared to road transport whісh employs the uѕе of trucks (lorries), rail transportation ensures that goods that соuld оtherwіѕе be transported on а number of trucks are transported in а single shipment.
-Thіѕ saves а lot аѕ fаr аѕ cost connected to the transportation are concerned.
+Rail transport is very energy-efficient and much more environmentally friendly than road transport.
+Compared to road transport, which employs the use of trucks (lorries), rail transportation ensures that goods that could otherwise be transported on many trucks are transported in a single shipment.
+This saves a lot as far as the cost connected to the transportation is concerned.
 Rail freight transport also has very low external costs.
 Therefore, many governments have been stimulating the switch of freight from trucks onto trains, because of the environmental benefits that it would bring.
 Railway transport and inland navigation (also known as 'inland waterway transport' (IWT) or 'inland shipping') are similarly environmentally friendly modes of transportation, and both form major parts of the 2019 European Green Deal.

 In Europe (particularly Britain), many manufacturing towns developed before the railway.
 Many factories did not have direct rail access.
-This meant that freight had to be shipped through a goods station, sent by train and unloaded at another goods station for onward delivery to another factory.
-When lorries (trucks) replaced horses it was often economical and faster to make one movement by road.
+This meant that freight had to be shipped through a goods station, sent by train, and unloaded at another goods station for onward delivery to another factory.
+When lorries (trucks) replaced horses, it was often more economical and faster to make a single trip by road.
 In the United States, particularly in the West and Midwest, towns developed with railway and factories often had a direct rail connection.
-Despite the closure of many minor lines carload shipping from one company to another by rail remains common.
+Despite the closure of many minor lines, railcarload shipping between companies remains common.

 Railroads were early users of automatic data processing equipment, starting at the turn of the twentieth century with punched cards and unit record equipment.
-Many rail systems have turned to computerized scheduling and optimization for trains which has reduced costs and helped add more train traffic to the rails.
+Many rail systems have turned to computerized scheduling and optimization for trains, which has reduced costs and helped add more train traffic to the rails.

 Freight railroads' relationship with other modes of transportation varies widely.
-There is almost no interaction with airfreight, close cooperation with ocean-going freight and a mostly competitive relationship with long distance trucking and barge transport.
+There is almost no interaction with airfreight, close cooperation with ocean-going freight, and a mostly competitive relationship with long-distance trucking and barge transport.
 Many businesses ship their products by rail if they are shipped long distance because it can be cheaper to ship in large quantities by rail than by truck; however barge shipping remains a viable competitor where water transport is available.

-Freight trains are sometimes illegally boarded by individuals who do not have the money or the desire to travel legally, a practice referred to as "hopping".
+Freight trains are sometimes illegally boarded by individuals who lack the money or desire to travel legally, a practice known as "hopping".
 Most hoppers sneak into train yards and stow away in boxcars.
 Bolder hoppers will catch a train "on the fly", that is, as it is moving, leading to occasional fatalities, some of which go unrecorded.
-The act of leaving a town or area, by hopping a freight train is sometimes referred to as "catching-out", as in catching a train out of town.
+The act of leaving a town or area, by hopping a freight train, is sometimes referred to as "catching-out", as in catching a train out of town.